 Hey Microsoft, you paying attention?
-Here’s a (currently) Xbox-exclusive reason to come around and start courting indie developers for the Xbox One.
-It’s called One Finger Death Punch (80 MSP), and it’s better than any Orwellian camera device ever cooked up.
+Here’s a really good reason to come around and start courting more indie developers for the Xbox One.
+It’s called One Finger Death Punch ($2.99), and it’s better than any Orwellian camera device ever cooked up.
 Coming from a developer you might not expect (despite winning awards), Silver Dollar Games has crafted one of the finest examples yet on why indie development is not only key to any future console’s success, but required.

 Even watching the game is fun.